 - Positive Work Ethic

 Understandably, you have focused on your job experience and skills as you put your resume together.
 Now, you need to think about the presentation.
-You don’t want to make it past the ATS just to be eliminated by a hiring manager because your formatting is off.
-Use a dedicated resume builder tool such as Resume.io’s to avoid that problem.
+You don’t want your resume to make it past the ATS, only to be eliminated by a hiring manager who is turned off by an unattractive design or disorganized layout.